lmorg/murex/docs/builtins/try.md

 ### Description

-`try` forces a different execution behaviour where a failed process at the end of a pipeline will cause the block to terminate regardless of any functions that might follow.
+`try` forces a different execution behavior where a failed process at the end of a pipeline will cause the block to terminate regardless of any functions that might follow.